National law · source: Normattiva

 How does Law 132 coordinate with the AI Act in your SME?

-The AI Entry Assessment unifies the national and European controls into a single governance framework: mapping of systems, gap analysis, prioritised roadmap — with no duplicated compliance.
+The AI Entry Assessment unifies national and European compliance into a single governance framework: a map of the systems, gap analysis, a prioritised roadmap — without duplicated obligations.